rancher/fleet-docs/docs/gitrepo-structure.md

   force: false
   # Set the Helm --atomic flag when upgrading
   atomic: false
+  # Disable go template pre-processing on the fleet values
+  disablePreProcess: false

 # A paused bundle will not update downstream clusters but instead mark the bundle
 # as OutOfSync.
 One can then manually confirm that a bundle should be deployed to